tianocore-docs/edk2-CCodingStandardsSpecification/1_introduction.md

 lack of uniformity makes understanding and maintaining the code very difficult.

 Uniformity is the key theme of these rules.
 You may disagree with some of our decisions.
-Nevertheless, we ask that you commit to conforming to standards of this specification.
+Nevertheless, we ask that you commit to conforming with the standards of this specification.
 Also, there are pitfalls inherent in the C language that this style guide may help you to avoid.
 The goal of this document is making you, and those who follow you, more productive.

 Some of the strict rules for protocol and driver construction may seem overly onerous.
 Don't panic - there is a method to our madness - we intend to